-You can easily update tax withholding and direct information through your secure account.
-Log in, click on “Payment History”, then click on the appropriate link at the top of the payment listing to “View/Update Tax Withholding Elections” or “View/Update Direct Deposit Information”.
-After you submit your changes, you will receive a message that confirms when the change will go in to effect.
+No. You can easily update tax withholding and direct deposit information through your secure myASRS account.
+Log in, then click on the appropriate link to view and then (as needed) update your elections.
+Once you save the changes, you will receive a message that confirms when the change will go in to effect.

 How do I schedule an appointment with an advisor?

 Call our office.
-We have Senior Benefit Advisors taking calls, leading group meetings, answering emails and meeting with members.
+We have Senior Benefit Advisors taking calls, leading group meetings, answering secure messages and meeting with members.
 For a meeting on pension benefits, an appointment is required.
 For a meeting strictly on health or dental insurance, no appointment is needed.

 For more on retirement, check out our pages dedicated to retirement: